 The first thing you’ll need to work on is your headline.
 The CoSchedule Headline Analyzer is perfect for analyzing what you come up with.
 To see if you can tweak it for better results.

 And as a bonus, if you scroll to the bottom and find the download now button.
 You can download their free PDFs jam-packed with power words to give your headlines even more punch.

-Boost your writing by simply redrafting with some of these amazing articles and tools:
+Boost your writing by simply redrafting with some of these best tools for bloggers and amazing articles:

 - How to write a blog post – every step from brilliant idea to hitting publish